 - Driving time: 2 h

-The town Stowe sits at the foot of the Green Mountains in Vermont.
-It’s a place that’s often mentioned among the best small towns in America.
-When you visit on the New England road trip it’s easy to see why.
+A charming Vermont village with a postcard-worthy downtown area, Stowe beautifully sits at the foot of the Green Mountains in Vermont.
+It’s a place often mentioned among the prettiest small towns in America

 When visiting Stove, you’re never far away from fresh air and beautiful views.
 Stowe Recreation Path is a celebrated way to explore Stowe and the village’s lovely surroundings.

-Additional stop: An additional stop on the Northeast USA road trip is Burlington, VT.
-Burlington is a fun city that sits on the shore of Lake Champlain.
-It offers a great contrast to the quaint mountain town Stowe.
-It’s just 36 miles (58 km) between the two so you can easily include both on the ultimate New England road trip itinerary.
+Additional stop: A beloved additional stop on the Northeast USA road trip is Burlington, VT.
+Burlington, a fun city on the shore of Lake Champlain, offers a great contrast to the quaint mountain town Stowe.
+As it’s just 36 miles (58 km) between the two, you can easily include both on the ultimate New England road trip itinerary.

 7. The Berkshires / Stockbridge, MA – Culture and nature hand in hand

 - Driving distance: 188 mi / 303 km

 - Driving time: 3.5 h

-In the western parts of Massachusetts and Connecticut you find the Berkshires region.
-It’s an area that is as known and appreciated for its lush rolling hills as for its rich culture.
-Stockbridge is a town in the heart of the Berkshires that is a superb base for exploring both culture and nature on the Northeast road trip.
+In the western parts of Massachusetts and Connecticut, you find the Berkshires region.
+It’s an area as known and appreciated for its rich culture as for its lush rolling hills.